tparviainen/oscilloscope/README.md

 # Oscilloscope
-SW that allows to control DSO (Digital Storage Oscilloscope) via LAN interface.
-Implementation and testing is done using Rigol DS1054Z oscilloscope that has SW version 00.04.04.SP3.
+This repo contains Scope .NET Core application and SCPI .NET Standard library that can be used to control DSO (Digital Storage Oscilloscope) via LAN interface.
+Implementation and testing of the new functionality is done using Rigol DS1054Z oscilloscope that has SW version 00.04.04.SP3.

 ## LAN Interface
 At the moment LAN interface is the only one supported.
 When connecting to Rigol oscilloscope the IP address and PORT number are required.
 Rigol oscilloscopes use **PORT number 5555** and the IP address what the router gives to the oscilloscope.
 The network connection status (press `Utility > IO Settings > LAN Conf.`) shows the current IP address of the instrument (see screenshot below).